jeison10/Weigh-system-connectivity/README.md

 # Weigh-system-connectivity
 Node-red platform with dashboard and a Raspberry pi for remote controlling a weigh system

 The project was firstly based on a PIC 18F controller, which is able to weigh ration for houses inside a poultry farm.
-This new system developed to avoid having to go in front of controller every time you wanted to start and control the process.
+This new system was developed to avoid having to go in front of controller every time you wanted to start and control the process.
 Using the node-red platform with dashboard and a Raspberry pi, users are able to visualize the whole process inside a local network.
 The interface between the controller and the Raspberry was made over serial connection .

 ![1](https://user-images.githubusercontent.com/43612824/128532975-1a4b8930-be23-4fa4-aaad-bb10819a0962.jpg)